 Dual Curve used to make a wide variety of timing advance products and many of these products were integrated with their fuel controllers.
-Since Autotronic Controls Corp (MSD) has closed down their Dual Curve division, all Dual Curve products are now obsolete.
+Since Autotronic Controls Corp (MSD) has closed down their Dual Curve division on October 31, 2008, all Dual Curve products have been obsolete for a long time.
 For older vehicles, Dual Curve made a dual advance curve ECU for these applications under PN 40622.
 While they were still in operation, Dual Curve provided the following response about the operation of their 40622 ECU:

 Regarding timing advance, the PN40622 is designed to give an additional 8-10 degrees of advance, after the distributor is recurved.